eslint/rfcs/designs/2023-only-run-reporting-rules/README.md

 given rules marked as `off`, as if this function handled existing behavior then users of the API would have to mimic that when attempting to extend it.

+In `cli.js`'s `translateOptions` function, the `rulePredicate` option should be assigned to a predicate that checks for a `severity` of 2 (error) when the `--quiet` flag is applied, otherwise always returns true.
+In `eslint/flat-eslint.js`, the `rulePredicate` should be taken from the `eslintOptions` object, and passed down to the `linter.verifyAndFix` call.

-This API should be added to `VerifyOptions`, and will be passed into and utilized within the `runRules` function during the `configuredRules` loop, after the check for disabled rules and the rule existing.
-The `ruleId`, `rule`, rule configuration from `getRuleOptions`, and `severity` should be passed into the predicate function as an object.
+Within `linter.js`, the API should be added to `VerifyOptions`, and will be passed down into and utilized within the `runRules` function during the `configuredRules` loop, after the check for disabled rules and the rule existing.
+The `ruleId`, `rule`, rule configuration from `getRuleOptions`, and `severity` should be passed into the predicate function as an object. `normalizeVerifyOptions` should verify that the `rulePredicate` option is a function, and replace it with an always-true function if not. `processOptions` in `eslint-helpers.js` should also perform a validation check that the `rulePredicate` option is a function.

 The alteration to the `--quiet` flag would be implemented by passing a predicate function to the API that only returns true for rules that have been set to `error`, thus filtering